Face Lift | Bespoke Skin MD | Kingston

 • Patients can typically resume all normal activities, including intense exercise.

-While noticeable improvements are often visible within a few weeks, it can take up to 6–12 months for the full results to stabilize and for incision lines to fade completely.
+While improvements are often visible within a few weeks, it can take up to 6–12 months for the full results to stabilize and for incision lines to fade completely.

 There are several alternative treatments that can be used to address skin laxity and other signs of aging in the face and neck.
 These include:

 1. FaceTite: FaceTite: Uses radiofrequency energy to tighten and contour the face and neck.
-It is a non-surgical alternative to traditional facelift surgery, and it can be used to treat sagging skin, wrinkles, and excess fat in the lower face and neck areas.
+It is a nonsurgical alternative to traditional facelift surgery, and it can be used to treat sagging skin, wrinkles, and excess fat in the lower face and neck areas.

 2. Dermal fillers: Injectable dermal fillers, such as hyaluronic acid, can be used to restore volume to areas of the face that have lost elasticity, helping to smooth wrinkles and improve the overall appearance of the skin.